How Many Men Are Bald? Global Facts and Stats

 Hormonal Changes

-Higher DHT levels shrink follicles and shorten growth cycles.
-Age-related shifts or endocrine conditions can raise risk.
+Elevated DHT levels shrink follicles and shorten the anagen (growth) phase.
+Age-related hormonal shifts or endocrine conditions, including thyroid disorders, can raise risk.
 Dr. Kopelman reviews labs and history to tailor care.

 Lifestyle and Health